Acephalia/gligen-gui-768/README.md

 - Changed latent + generation to 512px x 768px (quick and dirty)
 - Easy run bat file for launching the app
-- Amazing riginal implementation by @mut-ex
+- Amazing original implementation by @mut-ex

 ###To do(maybe)###
 - Allow user to input resolution.

 ###How to manually change resolution###
 For now the code is commented where the resolution change has been made so you can manually change the fixed resolution.
-Search for : `//change res` and change all instances within the below files.
+Search for : `change res` and change all instances within the below files.
 The GUI canvas might be a bit trickier.
 - gligen-gui\gligen_gui\templates\base.html
 - gligen-gui\gligen_gui\static\script.js